eacdev/vue-boilerplate/README.md

-# vue-boilerplate
+# vue-chat
-✨ A user-friendly boilerplate that integrates Webpack, Vue, TypeScript, and TailwindCSS out of the box.
+✨ A chat built with TypeScript, Vue, Express & TailwindCSS.

 ## Why?